andriawan24/SpamCall/README.md

 # SpamCall
 Make-It-Ring is a multithread Tokopedia call spammer

-Which expects a lot of "phone call" ring almost at the same time.
+Which expects a lot of "phone call" ring almost at the same time

-Spam Call Made by p4kl0nc4t

 # Dependency